Gtomika/aws-terraform-sample-app/terraform/README.md

 I didn't use any pre-written Terraform modules because the goal of this project is to learn the basics.

+Applying this configuration (assuming none of the resources exist yet) takes around 8-10 minutes.
+The load balancer (~5 min) and the ElastiCache cluster(~4 min) take the longest to be created.
+Destruction of the resources takes about the same time.

 ## Terraform inputs

 The following inputs are required to make this configuration work: